ppy/osu-wiki/wiki/Tournaments/Official_support/en.md

 - The tournament must have at least 64 players or 16 teams minimum into the qualifier rounds, **OR** operate on a Round of 16 double elimination at a minimum.
 Larger scales and formats are permitted.
 - The tournament is organized and run by an *experienced team of accomplished and reputable volunteers***¹** , **OR**, the tournament *has been run at least once before without receiving rewards*.
 - Any of the staff members involved in the managing or organization of the tournament must not be participating in the tournament themselves at any point.
-    - To clarify further, if you play in a given tournament at all, you are unable to later assist as a referee, mappooler or anything similar until that instance of the tournament concludes.
+    - To clarify further, if you play in a given tournament at all, you are unable to later assist as a referee, mappool selector or anything similar until that instance of the tournament concludes.
 You either play or help run, not both.
 - The tournament must be run only four or fewer times per year.
 - The tournament must have all players screened by the [account support team](/wiki/People/The_Team/Account_support_team) **before play commences**.
 - The tournament must not be "self-reffed".
-    - A dedicated referee must be present during every match.
+A dedicated referee must be present during every match.
 - The tournament must not prevent players, who pass the screening, from participation without both ample evidence presented publicly against them and the approval of the account support team.
     - This only applies in circumstances where they would otherwise meet the sign-up criteria for the tournament.
-    - This includes preventing users who are perceived to be 'sandbagging' from play.
+    - This includes preventing users who are perceived to be "sandbagging" from play.
         - Should an organizer have valid concerns about the presence of such players affecting the competitive integrity of their tournament, they may raise the issue to the Tournament Committee for a case-by-case review using the link listed below.
 - The forum thread for the tournament must contain clearly visible link in normal-sized font to [this reporting form](https://pif.ephemeral.ink/tournament-reports) as the very last content of the original post.
     - ```https://pif.ephemeral.ink/tournament-reports```